felwal/felwal.github.io/content/projects/acorn-nocorn.md

 related: [/projects/toteometer]
 ---

-Co-design with William Zhan for the course DH2400 Physical interaction design.
+Design for the course DH2400 Physical interaction design.
 The assignment was to "focus on the conceptual meaning" of the design; to be "critical, reflective, speculative and/or provocative."
 This text is a modified version of a hand-in for the course.

 ## Concept and theory